Cost of structural steelwork

 Steel continues to be overwhelmingly the structural framing material of choice for multi-storey non-residential buildings, according to the latest survey from independent market research consultants Construction Markets.

-The survey, commissioned by BCSA and Tata Steel, is the latest in a series going back to 1980 and is thought to be the biggest of its type in the UK, involving over 450 interviews with construction specifiers.
-The results show that steel frames continue to have a dominant 68.2% share of the multi-storey buildings despite the difficult market conditions that all in construction are enduring.
-The survey also shows that the market contracted by a further 10.1% in 2013, with overall floor area constructed in all multi-storey buildings increasing to 8,583,000m².
-Whilst this is promising, it is still only 56.2% of the size of the market in its peak of 2008, when it was 15,266,000m².
+The survey, commissioned by BCSA and Tata Steel, is the latest in a series going back to 1980 and is thought to be the biggest of its type in the UK, involving 750 interviews with construction specifiers.
+The results show that steel frames continue to have a dominant 66.8% share of the multi-storey buildings despite the difficult market conditions that all in construction are enduring.
+The survey also shows that the market grew by 7.6% in 2014, with overall floor area constructed in all multi-storey buildings increasing to 8,583,000m².
+Whilst this is promising, it is still only 56.2% of the size of the market at its peak of 2008, when it was 15,266,000m².

 Headline figures for the market share in the total multi-storey buildings market: